Brushfam/openbrush-contracts/docs/docs/smart-contracts/update-contracts-to-ink4.md

 ## Problems

- - There is a problem with the return types of messages in `trait_definition`.
-It was fixed in [#1531](https://github.com/paritytech/ink/pull/1531) but was not released yet.
-Openbrush uses the commit of ink!
-4, where this issue is fixed.
  - `DelegateCall` is not supported yet because it [was marked](https://github.com/paritytech/ink/pull/1331#discussion_r953736863) as a possible attack vector.